chrisjohncarter123/wisdom-mine/README.md

 ## Usage

-simply run the application with the command `ruby loop.rb`.
+simply run the application with the command './bin/wisdom-mine' .
 You will be then given the introduction logo, and options for your next commands.
+The application will scrape biblehub.com for bible chapters

 ## Development